 Component Description (1) WLAN antennas (2) Send and receive wireless signals to communicate with wireless local area networks (WLANs).
 (2) Internal microphones (2) Record sound.
 (3) Webcam light On: The webcam is in use.
 (4) Webcam Records video and captures still photographs.
-To use the webcam, select Start > All Programs > Communication and Chat > CyberLink YouCam .
+To use the webcam, select Start &gt; All Programs &gt; Communication and Chat &gt; CyberLink YouCam .

-^{}The antennas are not visible from the outside of the computer.
+\The antennas are not visible from the outside of the computer.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.
-To see wireless regulatory notices, refer to the section of the Regulatory, Safety, and Environmental Notices that applies to your country or region.
+To see wireless regulatory notices, see the section of the Regulatory, Safety, and Environmental Notices that applies to your country or region.
 These notices are located in Help and Support.